Mario vs. Donkey Kong: Plot

-Mario is the owner of Mario's Toy Company, a toy enterprise in which he sells a series of small wind up toys called "Mini-Marios".
-After seeing a television advertisement for the Mini-Marios, Donkey Kong immediately falls in love with the toys and sets out to the store to get one for himself, only to find that they are sold out.
+Mario is the owner of Mario's Toy Company, a toy enterprise in which he sells a series of small wind-up toys called "Mini-Marios".
+After seeing a television advertisement for the Mini-Marios, Donkey Kong immediately falls in love with the toys and sets out to the toy store to get one for himself, only to find that they are sold out.
 Furious, Donkey Kong breaks into Mario's toy factory across the street and steals all of the Mini-Marios, prompting Mario to chase after Donkey Kong to get his toys back.

 Mario travels in pursuit of Donkey Kong, rescuing the Mini-Marios and battling Donkey Kong several times along the way before retrieving all of the toys.
-Mario, the Mini-Marios, and the Toad employees from Mario's Toy Company all laugh at Donkey Kong, who has realized that all of his stolen toys are gone, prompting him to kidnap all of the Toads and imprison them on the tower of a big building.
+Upon realizing that all the stolen toys are now gone, Donkey Kong kidnaps all of Mario's Toad workers and imprisons them on the tower of a big building.
 Mario climbs to the top of the tower, rescues the Toads, and battles Donkey Kong once more, after which Donkey Kong falls onto a truck containing a shipment of new Mini-Marios.
 Donkey Kong then promptly steals this set of toys as Mario pursues him once again to reclaim them.

 Following another cat-and-mouse chase, Mario gets back all but six of the captured Mini-Marios, which Donkey Kong holds captive and guards with a large robot mech.
 Mario fights Donkey Kong one last time, destroying Donkey Kong's mech and finally getting back the rest of the toys.
-Mario notices that Donkey Kong is devastated and crying in shame, to which he responds by comforting him and giving him a free Mini-Mario toy.
-After finally getting what he has wanted all along, Donkey Kong, Mario, the Toads, and the remaining Mini-Marios all rejoice together.
+Upon noticing Donkey Kong upset, Mario decides to give Donkey Kong a free Mini-Mario toy.
+After finally getting what he has wanted all along, Donkey Kong, Mario, and the remaining Mini-Marios all rejoice together.

 Development

 The game is an evolution of Donkey Kong Plus, a title on display at E3 2002.
 During the show, Plus had a feature that allowed players to design and save their own levels on the GameCube, then copy them to the Game Boy Advance using a link cable.
 It was essentially an updated version of Donkey Kong '94, but the game had disappeared by the following year.
 It was replaced with the pre-rendered graphics and gameplay additions of Mario vs. Donkey Kong.
-The Create-a-Level feature was removed from this version (but appears in its sequel).
-The level editor still exists within the game's programming, and can be enabled through a modification.
+The Create-a-Level feature was removed from this version but appears in its sequel.
+The level editor still exists within the game's programming and can be enabled through a modification.

 The game has hidden e-Reader support.
 Nintendo held a competition in Japan in which cards were distributed to 1,000 winning participants.
 Five level cards were released by CoroCoro Comic, and another card was given away at the 20th World Hobby Fair.
 The game can save up to 12 extra levels.